What is a Home Theatre Power Manager

 These fields are produced by everything from lights to microwaves and electrical lines, electrical motors, and other appliances.

-This is not just a problem for home theatre systems but for any device plugged into the electrical outlets.
+This is not just a problem for home theatre systems but any device plugged into the electrical outlets.

 Most electronic devices are not protected against noise, and most home theatre systems are not protected against dirty power.

 Mode noise is a low-level signal, which, if not filtered out, can often be heard through your speakers as pops or hums.
 So, what causes mode noise?
-It can often be detected when other devices are used, such as turning lights on and off or switching on the microwave.
+It can usually be detected when other devices are used, such as turning lights on and off or switching on the microwave.

 The Difference Between a Power Conditioner and a Surge Protector